 What do you use to stimulate your writing?

 I keep magazine pages or internet copies of items that capture my interest on my desk.
-I like carrying a notebook for quick story idea.
-I call myself on my cell phone to leave writing notes and leave some on my iPad Pro.
+I like carrying a notebook for a quick story idea.
+I send emails to leave writing notes and leave some on my iPad Pro.
 I picture the story as a movie or a play.
 I bring my iPad Pro with me to read the newspapers for story ideas and for research with the many books on writing that I purchased.

 Where do you find your characters?